sogladev/home-media-server/.github/README.md

 # Home Media Server
 `docker-compose.yml` setup for a comprehensive home media server stack.
 Seamlessly manage and access your content, including movies, TV shows, music, and eBooks + Kobo eReader sync.
-Featuring apps like Plex, Transmission, Jackett, Radarr, Sonarr, Lidarr, Calibre, and Filebrowser, this server empowers you to enjoy and organize your media collection with ease.
+Featuring apps like Plex, Transmission, Prowlarr, Radarr, Sonarr, Lidarr, Calibre, and Filebrowser, this server empowers you to enjoy and organize your media collection with ease.

 You have two configuration options:
 1. Without VPN (`*-novpn.yml`): For straightforward local use.
 1. With VPN (`*-vpn.yml`): Enhances privacy and secures your P2P traffic via OpenVPN

+Optional Stacks:
+* Traefik: Simplifies service management by providing a reverse proxy with easy-to-configure, accessible URLs for all services.
+* Organizr: Acts as a unified front-end dashboard to access and organize all your services in one convenient place.

 ## VPN or no VPN
 Choosing whether to use a VPN is entirely up to you.
 Here’s the key difference: